 The exact same traction pattern and rubber is used for the second Air Max Impact and it plays exactly the same.

-You can expect excellent mileage out of the traction, even for multiple seasons.
+You can expect excellent mileage out of the traction regardless of your colorway, even for multiple seasons.
 Just like the first shoe.

 The heel unit is definitely nothing special but I never expected awesomeness here.
 It’s a $90 model – give it a break.
 Still though, good impact protection for most players, a tad bit of foam rebound upon a harder land/jump but once again, nothing to write home about.